Skylake-dev/Notes/Computer Security/Computer Security.md

   ![TCP_hijack](assets/TCP_hijack.png)

 #### Man in the middle (MITM)
-Broad category of attacks where the attacker is able to impersonate the server w.r.t. the client and viceversa.
+Broad category of attacks where the attacker is able to impersonate the server w.r.t. the client and vice versa.
 Must always be aware of this possibility (e.g. what happens if the attacker is able to ARP spoof the address of the default gateway?).
 We can have two types: half and full duplex.
 ![MITM_half_and_full_duplex](assets/MITM_half_and_full_duplex.png)

 #### DNS cache poisoning
 The objective is to poison the cache of a non authoritative name server to have a symbolic name associated with an IP chosen by the attacker.
 The basic mechanism is:
-- attacker makes a recursive quey to the victim's DNS server
+- attacker makes a recursive query to the victim's DNS server
 - the victim DNS server (the non authoritative one) contacts the authoritative server
 - the attacker impersonates the authoritative server and replies with the address that he wants
   - needs to sniff the query id somehow